Television in New Zealand: Reorganisation

 The NZBC was dissolved on 1 April 1975, and the existing NZBC television service became Television One.
 The second channel, TV2 (later renamed South Pacific Television in 1976) launched on 30 June 1975.

-In 1977, the Broadcasting Corporation of New Zealand (BCNZ) was established, and in 1980, TV One and South Pacific (known once again as TV2) were merged into a single organisation, Television New Zealand (TVNZ).
+In 1977, the Broadcasting Corporation of New Zealand (BCNZ) was established, and in 1980, TV One and South Pacific (known once again as TV2) were merged into a single organisation, TVNZ (Television New Zealand).

 Commercialisation

 In 1988, following major economic reforms to the state sector, the BCNZ was dissolved.
 TVNZ and Radio New Zealand (RNZ) became separate "State-Owned Enterprises" (SOEs) which would have to compete commercially and return dividends to the Crown.

 Rather than continuing to be used to directly fund TVNZ and RNZ, the licence fee, now called the broadcasting fee, was to be used for local content production and the state funding for non-commercial broadcasting in radio and television on a contestable basis.
 As part of wide-ranging reforms in the broadcasting sector, the Labour government of David Lange established the Broadcasting Commission, which became known as and finally called NZ On Air.

 Broadcasting in New Zealand was deregulated in 1989.
 Restrictions on television advertising were also revised in 1989, so that the TVNZ channels could show advertisements anytime except Good Friday, Easter Sunday and Christmas Day, and between 6am and noon on Sunday and Anzac Day.
-In that year, TV3, now known as Three became the first privately owned TV station in the country, finally ending the state monopoly.
+In November 1989, TV3, now known as Three became the first privately owned TV station in the country, finally ending the state monopoly.
 Restrictions on foreign ownership were also removed, and TV3 was subsequently sold to Canada's CanWest.
-Sky TV, in which TVNZ originally had a small stake, began broadcasting New Zealand's first pay TV service on three UHF channels.
+Sky TV, in which TVNZ originally had a small stake, began broadcasting New Zealand's first pay TV service on three UHF channels in May 1990.

 Although TVNZ had to compete with its commercial rivals through the 1990s, it maintained a dominant market position and paid a significant amount of its profits to the Crown in dividends.
 By 1998–1999, the National Party–led coalition was moving to privatise TVNZ and announced that the broadcasting fee would be discontinued.
 Since the 1970s, the licence fee had been capped at NZ$100 a year, and was not allowed to increase with inflation.
 In real terms, this meant that public funding of broadcasting in New Zealand was greatly reduced by the time of the broadcasting fee's abolition.